Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/6 - Big Data, Big Impact.md

 By Lodewijk Nauta

+## KPMG Health

 - KPMG collected data from their employees (FitBit, GPS, Exchange)
 - Measuring company health
 - Anonymized data
 - Influence of meetings on heart rate, sleep and emails
 - Created report of data, not well anticipated

-- RET (Rotterdam Metro)
+## RET (Rotterdam Metro)

 - Measured occupancy of metros by checkins
 - Created dashboard to see how busy a specific metro was

-- Wifi tracking for offline stores
+## Wifi tracking for offline stores

 - Restaurant Crowd Meter
 - Demo: heat map video
 - Data Driven Customer Journey (for users/customers)

 *Wait… what?
-Didn’t get the use case for frontend development. :-(*
+Didn’t get the use case for frontend development.* :-(

 ## QA